Webinar Replay: VETS Volunteer Perspectives on Community-Led Climate and Ecosystem Solutions

 Donald enjoyed a dedicated 37-year career as an Agricultural Engineer with the Ontario Ministry of Agriculture, Food, and Rural Affairs, where he supported livestock farms and led projects in soil drainage, renewable energy, and nutrient management.
 Now semi-retired, Donald farms seasonally with his spouse, Sue, growing strawberries, tomatoes, and asparagus.
 In the winters, he shares his expertise globally through volunteer placements in Africa.
 He has completed several international assignments, including: designing small-scale irrigation systems and screen house tomato production in Tanzania; advancing urban snail and tomato farming in Ghana; and serving twice as a VWB/VSF VETS volunteer in Kenya.
 There, he worked alongside extension agents and One Health champions at Wakulima Dairy, a cooperative supporting 8,500 small-scale farmers with climate-resilient, sustainable agriculture practices.

-In this webinar, Donald will discuss how Wakulima Dairy and its members are building environmental resilience through practical, community-driven soil restoration and organic waste management in Kenya.
-Drawing on his VETS volunteer experiences, he will share simple yet powerful techniques—like composting and biogas slurry application—that are improving farm productivity and closing the loop between livestock and land.
+In this webinar, Donald discussed how Wakulima Dairy and its members are building environmental resilience through practical, community-driven soil restoration and organic waste management in Kenya.
+Drawing on his VETS volunteer experiences, he shared simple yet powerful techniques—like composting and biogas slurry application—that are improving farm productivity and closing the loop between livestock and land.

 Dr. Alina Cota-Merlo (DVM)